drangara/MFIX-Exa/docs/source_docs/inputs/InputsMonitors.rst

 The monitor data will be output to a file with name given by the input "plot_file", and the extension ``.csv`` is automatically added.
 The monitor output file is in Comma Separated Value (CSV) format.
 The first line of the file provides header information.
-The following inputs must be preceded by the "mfix.monitors" prefix.
+The following inputs must be preceded by "mfix.monitors.":

 +-------------------------------+----------------------------------------------------------+-------------+-----------+
 |                               | Description                                              |   Type      | Default   |